-- 1) Background Based on the findings and recommendations of the Mid-term Review of the project conducted in March 2017, it is unlikely that several of the envisaged results will be achieved by the planned closure date of 28 October 2017.
+- conducted in March 2017, it is unlikely that several of the envisaged results will be achieved by the planned closure date of 28 October 2017.
 Given this recommendation, it was decided during the 4th Project Board Meeting, and approved by the Project Board that an extension of the project period be requested to the GEF-UNDP. - 2) Reasons for the extension Progress towards results has been affected by the delayed start of project activities in Indonesia and Vietnam.
 The project was endorsed by the GEF CEO on 12 May 2014 and national governments approved the project document on 28 October, the official start date of the project, but it took nearly another year for registration of the project and domestic processes in Indonesia and Vietnam, including opening of a new WPEA bank account.
 As a follow-up project, the allocated 3-year implementation timeframe was seen at first as a reasonable amount of time considering implementation arrangements were in place from the first phase 3-year WPEA Oceanic Fisheries Management Project and a certain degree of momentum had been achieved.
 The second phase, however, contains aspects that were not part of the first phase, including climate change analysis and planning, pilot implementation of ecosystem approach to fisheries management (EAFM), facilitation of market-based approaches to sustainable fisheries, and development of harvest strategy elements.
 This unanticipated risk, and the level of preparedness for absorption of these risks was generally low, rendering achievement of project outcomes over the 3-year timeframe a great challenge. - 3) Given the current circumstances, the extension was made until 27 April 2019.

 II.
-SUMMARY OF KEY WPEA-SM ACTIVITIES IN 2017
+SUMMARY OF KEY WPEA-SM ACTIVITIES DURING 2017-2018